 A popular question County officials get asked is “How do I get to play for the County?” so, listed below are the things we look for in a County player.
 You will more than likely start representing your County in the 2nd team, this will either be through playing County Golf through the junior team or by gaining a handicap low enough to represent the men's team.
-I look for a player to have obtained a handicap of 3 or better, or to have a good match play record (therefore it's important to be part of your Club's scratch team).
+We tend to look for a player to have obtained a handicap of 3 or better, or to have a good match play record (therefore it's important to be part of your Club's scratch team).

 In addition to playing in their Home Club Competitions, players should also be competing in County Open events.
 Derbyshire hold 3 main Open events every year - Henriques / Leo Feeney, Derbyshire Amateur Open and The Orr Cup.

 These events must be supported by County Players, you cannot expect the county to fund player's expenses & coaching and in return not support the County in its main events.
-As well as the Derbyshire County Open events, I also like to see players entering Midland Order of Merit events, a list of which can be found on the Midlands Golf Union website ( www.midlandgolfunion.co.uk).
+As well as the Derbyshire County Open events, we also like to see players entering Midland Order of Merit events, a list of which can be found on the Midlands Golf Union website ( www.midlandgolfunion.co.uk).
 A player needs to show that they are capable of taking their game to new Courses and displaying good course management, after all, our league matches are held at different venues home and away some of which you won’t have played before.
 In order to play for the 1st team you need to be playing for the 2nd team regularly and winning your singles matches from the top of the order, there is quite a difference in the levels of game from the 1st team and the 2nd.

 The 1st and 2nd team captains give up a lot of their own time in sorting out teams and coaching and unfortunately we cannot see results for all the category 1 players within Derbyshire, so we also rely on word of mouth from current team players as to who is playing well.
 At the end of the day if you are interested in playing for the county and can commit to supporting the County events then contact us and let us know your interest, the secretary can forward your details to the captain.